 Oven-Fried Chicken Strips Ingredients

 Of course, you’ll need chicken strips.
-You’ll also need an egg, some dry potato flakes, and melted butter.
+You’ll also need an egg, some dry potato flakes (unexpected ingredient), and melted butter.

 You may also add salt and pepper, either before or after you cook the chicken.
 I like to sprinkle it on before it goes in the oven.